akshayramdev/fellowshipai/city_challenge_vehicle_reid/Readme.md

 1) **Image Classifiers**

-We are given 36935 training images where each image corresponding to one of the 333 classes.
-We will train a image classifier with ResNet50 as architecture using different pretrained models using fast.ai.
+We are given 36935 training images where each image corresponds to one of the 333 classes.
+We will train an image classifier with ResNet50 as architecture using different pretrained models using fast.ai.
 Now we have two ways of training image classifier.

-- **ImageNet pretrained model** : This is straight forward approach of using ResNet50 model trained on ImageNet dataset is used as pretrained model for image classifier.
+- **ImageNet pretrained model** : This is a straight forward approach of using ResNet50 model trained on ImageNet dataset as pretrained model for image classifier.
 This classifier will classify training images into 333 classes.(*Easy, no?*)

 - **Stanford Cars pretrained model** : Here we will train a seperate ResNet50 model on [stanford cars dataset](https://ai.stanford.edu/~jkrause/cars/car_dataset.html) which contains 16185 car images to be classified into 196 classes of cars.
-We will use the pretrained model trained on stanford cars dataset instead of ImageNet as done above to classify the training images from Nvidia AI City Challenge into 333 classes.
+We will use the pretrained model trained on stanford cars dataset instead of ImageNet(as done in the above method) to classify the training images from Nvidia AI City Challenge into 333 classes.

 After we train classifier we use the penultimate layer (Linear layer of size 512) to extract features of size 512 for each test and query image.
 As evaluation task demands us to find top 100 test images matching to each query image in ascending order of distance, we will find the distances using three methods: